Volume 3 Issue 4 - 2018

 Making Artificial Gum on Bio-stereolithographic Models in the Diagnosis and Prosthetic Implant-assisted Planning

-*Corresponding Author: Author (Scientia Ricerca), Private practice at Clínica Odontológica San Sebastian, Santiago, Chile.
+*Corresponding Author: Yerko Leighton, Private practice at Clínica Odontológica San Sebastian, Santiago, Chile.

 Purpose: The purpose of this report is to describe three methods for making artificial gum on stereo lithographic bio models, for diagnosis and treatment planning in implant assisted prosthetics.